BishalAshiq/prothom-alo-newspaper-temp-task/README.md

 Then I checked the sample of the UI Template that i got.
 And then I did some research to go on google about to see some relative web site temp.
 And also i did check  the website of Prothom Alo.

 ### `Deciding`
 After then I decided to make a website.
-I draw a senary on my mind for the temp.
+I draw a senary on my mind for the template.

 ### `Creating React-app`